When it comes to knowing about wood, are you a newbie or a know-it-all?

 Epoxy Wood Fillers

-Epoxy fillers provide protection to the wooden structures that are exposed to humidity and are prone to rotting.
+Epoxy fillers provide protection to wooden structures that are exposed to humidity and are prone to rotting.
 This type works exceptionally well on unfinished projects.
 It repairs durably and doesn’t crack since it’s flexible.
 However, we’ll suggest using a sealer to keep the brittleness at bay.
 They are also the most cost-effective to use.

 The polyurethane fillers are used after mixing with sawdust, ideally from the same piece of furniture you’re going to repair.
 You just need to add a few drops of the mixture directly into the cracked areas and wait for it to dry.
 The repaired section will look like tough and clear resin.
 You can smoothen it out by sanding it after curing.